Bennylikescoding/udacityfullstack_5_deploy_to_linux_server/README.md

 - login to the remote server, type in:

 `sudo ufw allow 2200/tcp`

 `sudo ufw allow 80/tcp`

 `sudo ufw allow 123/udp`

 `sudo ufw enable `

 ## 5. Configure the local timezone to UTC

-`sudo dpkg-reconfigure tzdata, press "none of the above" -> "UTC"`
+Run `sudo dpkg-reconfigure tzdata`, press "none of the above" -> "UTC"

 ## 6. Install and configure Apache to serve a Python mod_wsgi application